 Provide specific information on: the proposed CRS Undertaking purpose; location within, on, or around the federal facility (e.g., lobby, elevator, office space, hallway, roof, parking lot, etc.); materials to be used and/or replaced (e.g., brick, glass, woodwork, plaster, roofing, concrete, etc.); permanent or temporary nature of the undertaking; discussion and scope of ground-disturbing activities associated with the undertaking; and if the area has been previously evaluated or surveyed for historic or cultural resources.

-This section of the review form is to be completed either by an individual supervised by or who themselves meets the qualifications consistent with the Secretary of the Interior’s Professional Qualification Standards.
+This section of the review form is to be completed either by a DHS Qualified Professional who is an individual supervised by or who themselves meets the qualifications consistent with the Secretary of the Interior’s Professional Qualification Standards.

 Identification of Historic Properties